For most of us, success doesn't just happen, it takes a lot of hard work and an ocean of dedicated time.

 Much like setting up your study space, be sure to set up your exam day like a pro.
 Put everything you'll need in your bag the night before.
 Whatever pens, pencils, or tools you'll need, get them ready to go.

-Make sure your text and notebooks are in there after you've studied for the night, just in case you have time for a last-minute review outside the classroom.
+Make sure your textbook and notebooks are in there after you've studied for the night, just in case you have time for a last-minute review outside the classroom.

 Throw in a bottle of water and something to snack on, like a granola bar.
 Whatever you need to succeed, don't try to stuff it all in your bag and sprint out the door in the morning.
 Frazzled nerves will only work against all that valuable time you invested in your studies.